By Michael Guss, Class of 2012

 Faculty Peer Reviewed

 Cigarettes remain an anathema to many physicians.
-Like so many unhealthy behaviors over …
+Like so many unhealthy …

 By Mary Whitman, MD